 Try asking yourself – what aspects of my personality and way of life attract others to me?
 What do I enjoy sharing with people?
 What inspires me?

 Those are some great places to start on your self-acceptance journey.

-How do I show love?
+Self-Acceptance Question #3: How do I show love?

 By now, we’ve all probably heard about love languages and how helpful it can be in romantic relationships to understand each other’s love language.
 But knowing how we show love is much more beneficial than just in relationships with others.